The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Introduction

-Moreover, $\operatorname{DN}^{(d)}$ has leading transverse order term
+Moreover, $\FF{\hh \hh d\hh\hh }^{\sss\rm DN}$ has leading transverse order term

-and is the unique natural transverse order~$(d-1)$ section of $\odot_\circ^2 T^*\Sigma[3-d]$ determined by the Poincar\'e--Einstein structure.
+and is the unique (up to a non-zero constant multiple) natural conformal hypersurface invariant of transverse order~$(d-1)$ in $\Gamma(\otop \! \odot^2 \!
+T^* M[3-d]|_\Sigma)$ determined by the Poincar\'e--Einstein structure.
 Thus it is the functional gradient of the renormalized volume along a path of Poincar\'e--Einstein metrics. \end{theorem}